Common Brooding Issues and How to Solve Them

 Splayed Leg

-Splayed leg is a condition where a chick’s legs spread outward, preventing them from standing or walking properly.
+Splayed leg occurs when a chick’s legs spread too far apart, making it hard for them to stand or walk properly.
 It’s most common in newly hatched chicks and is often caused by slippery surfaces in the brooder or nutritional deficiencies.

-To prevent splayed leg, always provide a non-slip surface in the brooder.
-I use paper towels or rubber shelf liners during the first week to give chicks traction.
-If you notice a chick with splayed leg, you can create a simple splint using a small bandage or soft string to gently hold their legs in the correct position.
+Prevent splayed leg by providing a non-slip surface in your brooder—paper towels or rubber shelf liners work wonders during those first critical days.
+If a chick shows signs of splay, you can gently create a simple splint with a soft bandage or string to guide its legs into the correct position.
 The splint should be left on for a few days until the chick can stand and walk normally.

 Another option is to use a shot glass to strengthen the leg muscles.
 On my homesteading website, I offer details on how to fix splay leg with a drinking glass.